ENTIRE: Learning-based Volume Rendering Time Prediction: Discussion

 \textbf{Multi-dimensional performance analysis.} The evaluation in \cref{sec:result} shows that various factors influence not only the rendering time but also the prediction quality as they introduce complexity in timing behavior.
 Additionally, the comparison across different datasets, such as the Nyx dataset and the MAESTROeX dataset, highlights that the rendering method and dataset-specific characteristics play a significant role in rendering performance.
 The results obtained using the CUDA raycaster and yt show that while comparable prediction accuracy can generally be achieved, there are noticeable differences, especially in the case of the MAESTROeX dataset that require further investigation.
 An extended, adaptive performance assessment effort could help to account for this in future work.
 Specifically, we plan to incorporate \acro{} with \cite{bruder2019evaluating}'s method for performance assessment.

-\textbf{Generalization.} \cref{sec:result} has demonstrated that\acro{} can generalize without specific architecture adjustment across various configurations: different rendering codes and hardware (CUDA-raycaster on the GPU and yt on the CPU), raycasting variants (with/without single scattering), different transfer function configurations, and datasets. \changedFrom{} Furthermore, \acro{}'s concatenation-based framework enables flexible extension of the model to the target application scenario by simply adding required input parameters. \changedTo{} However, while \acro{}'s design remained fixed, we trained separate models (\changed{both \acrovol{} and \acropred{}}) for the different configurations throughout this paper. \changedFrom{} Furthermore, extending to other kinds of volumes would require retraining with appropriate datasets.
-However, when the user is working with certain kinds of simulations where the volume data is structurally similar (e.g., when conducting parameter studies with the same simulation code), we expect the trained model to transfer with adequate prediction accuracy.
-The degree to which trained models generalize to other data remains to be investigated in future work. \changedTo{}
+\textbf{Generalization.} \cref{sec:result} has demonstrated that \acro{} can generalize without specific architecture adjustment across various configurations: different rendering codes and hardware (CUDA-raycaster on the GPU and yt on the CPU), raycasting variants (with/without single scattering), different transfer function configurations, and datasets. \changed{When the user is working with different renderers, devices, or datasets, they can fine-tune the pre-trained \acro{} model with relatively few samples to achieve reasonable prediction accuracy.} Furthermore, \acro{}'s concatenation-based framework enables flexible extension of the model to the target application scenario by simply adding required input parameters.